 What to Expect at Greenfield Village

-This outdoor museum village is part of a larger museum complex that includes indoor exhibits, the giant screen experience, and even the nearby Ford Rouge Factory Tour.
+This outdoor museum village is part of a larger museum complex that includes indoor exhibits, the giant-screen experience, and the nearby Ford Rouge Factory Tour.
+What sets this place apart is its commitment to authenticity.
+These aren’t replicas.
+Amazingly, many are original buildings, including:

 - Thomas Edison’s laboratory in the Menlo Park complex